A feeling many interns experience when they doubt their abilities despite evidence of competence.

 What is CBT (Cognitive Behavioral Therapy)

-This phase of the therapeutic process focuses on preparing clients for closure, reviewing progress, and supporting a healthy ending to the relationship.
+This phase of the mentorship (or counseling) process focuses on preparing clients for closure/ending services, reviewing progress, and supporting a healthy end to the peer specialist-client relationship.

 What is termination?